-In this chapter, the Solvency II balance sheet as of 31.12.2018 is presented.
+In this chapter, the Solvency II balance sheet as of 31.12.2020 is presented.
 It is compared to the statutory balance sheet as published in the Financial Statements.
-In the annex, both balance sheets are given in detail (Annexes Assets and Liabilities for the statutory figures and Annex QRT S.02.01.02 for the Solvency II balance sheet).
-Here, only the main items are shown.
+In this chapter, only the main items form the balance sheet are shown.